tracim/tracim/backend/doc/live_message_setup.md

 live_messages.control_uri = http://localhost:5561
 ~~~

-:warning:  Temporary, you also need to ensure "email.processing_mode" parameter is unset or set to "sync".
+:warning:  Temporary, you also need to ensure "jobs.processing_mode" parameter is unset or set to "sync".

 ## Run tracim with Pushpin (dev)